A Harvest Trip to Maison Saint-AIX

 A few lucky team members took a trip to the sunny South of France to visit our Provençal producer, Maison Saint-AIX.
 We arrived at Domaine de la Grande Séouve on Thursday 30th September, and first on the agenda was a tour of the vineyard.
 Nestled in the rolling hills of Provence, North-East of Aix-en-Provence, Maison Saint AIX is one of the largest domaines in the AOP Coteaux d’Aix-en-Provence, with a holding of 75 hectares planted at an altitude of 400-420 metres.
 With its cool nights, hot days, and regular cooling Mistral winds, this wonderful location provides the perfect conditions for growing Grenache, Syrah & Cinsault.
-The Domaine has a mixture of 50-60 year old Grenache vines, which ensure high quality ‘jus’, as well as younger vines, which provide freshness from the younger fruit.
+The Domaine has a mixture of 50-60-year-old Grenache vines, which ensure high quality ‘jus’, as well as younger vines, which provide freshness from the younger fruit.
 In the cellar, they have temperature-controlled stainless steel tanks and pneumatic presses.

 Every lunchtime during harvest, the pickers gather to play a game of Pétanque (the southern-French version of Boules) in AIX’s very own terrain dedicated to the much-loved game.
 The AIX team hosted us for a wonderful lunch onsite, where Dutch owner Eric Kurver is now based.
 After a delicious Mediterranean and fish-themed lunch, which paired ever so well with the 2021 AIX rosé, it was time to pick some grapes.
 Most grapes are machine-picked before sunrise to avoid oxidation, but we were given an AIX straw hat, several buckets and a pair of pruning shears to harvest their Cinsault grapes.
-It was good fun, especially with the sun shining down on us!
+It was great fun, especially with the sun shining down on us!

 A short but very sweet visit; thanks to the team at AIX for having us!